bokulich-lab/nf-ducken/tutorial/tutorial.md

   * Clustered feature table, not collapsed to taxon
   * Denoising statistics from DADA2
   * Chimera filtering statistics from VSEARCH
-  * MultiQC report containing FASTQ quality, denoising results, and (if conducted) adapter trimming statistics
+  * MultiQC report containing FASTQ quality and (if conducted) adapter/primer trimming statistics

 ## 3. Import Tutorial